 We purchase african prints made in Ghana, West Africa.

 Ghana is the origin of african prints, and African prints with traditional wax-printing methods have been made by a number of established companies.
 In particular, we regularly purchase them from local companies considering their high quality and environmentally-friendly production processes.
 Usually, a lot of chemicals and water is used to produce a print, and can be discharged without being purified.

 The place we purchase materials from not only reuses the water, but also doesn't harm the environment by allowing the used water back into nature.

-Unfortunately, the African printing has been exposed to cultural theft issues.
+Unfortunately, African prints have been exposed to cultural appropriation issues.

-The design developed at the plants in Ghana is illegally copied without permission, and sold in local markets across Africa.
+The designs developed at factories in Ghana is often illegally copied without permission and sold in local markets all over Africa.